colleenjg/cred_assign_stimuli/README.md

 &nbsp;

 ## Run
-View an **optical physiology** session presentation (70 min) with the same parameters are used in the Credit Assignment project by running
+View an **optical physiology** session presentation (70 min) with the same parameters as used in the Credit Assignment project by running
 `python run_generate_stimuli.py`.

 To exit the presentation at any time, press `Ctrl-C` or `Esc`.